 Coptic stitch binding

-A coptic stich is the one of most traditional types of stitch, book that is bound by coptic stitch is done by sewing through each signature and fold, then attached to the preceding signature.
+A coptic stich is the one of most traditional types of stitch, a book that is bound by coptic stitch is done by sewing through each signature and fold, then attached to the preceding signature.
 A benefit of the stitch is it can lie flat when opened unlike other stitches like a saddle stitch.

 Saddle stitch binding